What is a galaxy?

-But it has only been in the past century that astronomers have understood what galaxies are, and come to realise their importance.
+It has only been in the past 100 years or so that astronomers have understood what galaxies are, and come to realise their importance.

-Before then, they were thought to be spiral-shaped nebulae on the outskirts of our own Galaxy.
+Before then, they were thought to be spiral-shaped nebulae on the outskirts of our own Galaxy, the Milky Way.

 To many astronomers they were a nuisance, prone to getting in the way of observations and easy to confuse with comets.

 But over the years, interest in these objects grew and so did the controversy about their size.
 Were they small but nearby, or colossally huge and far away?

 On 26 April 1920 two astronomers, Harlow Shapley and Heber Curtis, argued on this topic at what would come to be known as the Great Debate.